Welsh Folk and Traditional Songs: A Rich Musical Heritage

 I learned Sosban Fach in school at an early age and always loved singing it.
 The song is popular today with rugby players and spectators as well as the general public.
 It's sometimes considered to be an enjoyable nonsense song as well as a folk song.

 The song describes events in the life of a family, beginning with the fact that Mary Ann has hurt her finger and continuing with a description of some other minor disasters.
 Two saucepans filled with boiling water make repeated appearances.
 At some stage in the story we are told that little Dai is a soldier with his shirt tails hanging out.
 The story often—but not always—ends with peace returning to the household.
 Different versions of the lyrics exist.
 Some are more nonsensical than others.

 The pronunciation of "fach" in the title of the song is unusual for someone who hasn't heard Welsh before.
 The f is pronounced like the English v, as in very, and the a like ah.
 The ch is not pronounced like the ch in chair.
 It's an aspirated sound that sounds like the ch in the word loch.

-The performer in the video below is Paul Carey Jones, an opera singer.
+The performer in the video below is Paul Carey Jones, a baritone and an opera singer.
 He performs a humorous version of the song after giving a brief introduction in Welsh.